RyanLii/AreUWorkingTmr/drinking_model_algorithm/MODEL_SPEC_EN.md

 2. Behavioral realism: absorption has a lag; it does not rise immediately at drink entry.
 3. User clarity: default UI focuses on "time to clear"; details are on demand.
 4. Engineering practicality: stable behavior under very short-interval rapid drinking logs.
+5. Recovery awareness: a dynamic Recovery Time (earlier than full clearance) is surfaced as the primary output, scaled by session intake.

 This model is for behavioral awareness only.
 It is not medical, legal, or driving advice.